soujanyaaaa-bhat/java-/README.md

 A synchronization mechanism (using wait() and notify()) ensures that the barista and customer do not interact incorrectly, such as when the counter is full or empty.
 Barista (Producer): The barista prepares a maximum of 5 cups of coffee, adding them to a counter with a fixed capacity of 3.
 Customer (Consumer): The customer picks up coffee from the counter and waits if no coffee is available.

+This program simulates a menu-driven application designed to manage customer data, products, and orders using basic data structures in Java.
+It allows users to add customers, products, and orders, and then interact with these elements using different data structures like LinkedList, HashSet, HashMap, and TreeSet.
+The data structures are used to store and manipulate information efficiently.

+The system is designed to:

+Register customers with loyalty points.
+Add products with prices.
+Place orders by associating customers with products and setting order dates and delivery dates.
+Use various data structures for dynamic storage, fast retrieval, and sorting:
+LinkedList: Stores customer, product, and order lists.
+HashSet: Ensures unique IDs for customers and products.
+HashMap: Associates customers with products.
+TreeSet: Sorts products by price, customers by loyalty points, and orders by delivery date.
+Features
+Customer Management:
+Add customers with unique customer IDs, names, and loyalty points.
+Product Management:
+Add products with unique product IDs, names, and prices.
+Order Management:
+Place orders by linking customers and products, and track order dates and delivery dates.
+Data Structures:
+LinkedList to store dynamic lists of customers, products, and orders.
+HashSet to store unique customer and product IDs.
+HashMap to associate customers with products.
+TreeSet to sort customers by loyalty points, products by price, and orders by delivery date.
+How to Use
+Input Data:
+The program will prompt you to input customer, product, and order details interactively via the console.
+For each customer, product, and order, you'll enter an ID, name/description, and other relevant details (such as price, loyalty points, or dates).
+Displaying Information:
+After input, the program will display the customers, products, and orders you entered.
+It will also show the use of each data structure:
+Customers and products are stored uniquely using HashSet.
+Products are sorted by price, customers by loyalty points